ricardoamaro/drupal8-docker-app/README.md

 ```

 ### Known Issues
-* Upstart on Docker is broken due to [this issue][docker_upstart_issue], and that's one of the reasons the image is puppetized using vagrant.
 * Warning: This is still in development and ports shouldn't be open to the outside world.